brady691213/ApiGen/src/CodeBuilder/README.md

 ## Tasks - Later

+- TASKT: Interesting issue with order of statements in a method.
 - TASKT: Fathom how to get MS ILogger from Serilog.
 - TASKT: Replace exceptions with Result pattern.
 - TASKT: Use value objects and avoid primitives.